y-l-g/pogo/README.md

 ## Current Status & Limitations

-### Improvements (done)

-- **O(1) Ring Buffer:** Moved to a Strict Circular Ring Buffer for SHM allocation, eliminating O(N) fragmentation scans.
-- **Zero-Copy Architecture:** Direct JSON decoding from Shared Memory pointers.
-- **Pogo Safety:** Registry now uses `sync.Map` to reduce lock contention; Logging Bridge uses buffered channels to prevent deadlocks.
-- **Robustness:** Implemented "Poison Pill" protocol for clean shutdowns and `exec.CommandContext` for reliable process lifecycle management.
-- **Testing:** Complete migration to a PHPUnit-based test suite with 100% coverage of core features.

 ### Known Limitations

 1.  **Serialization:** Resources (Database connections, File handles) cannot be passed between Main and Worker.
 Only Serializable data and `Go\Channel` / `Go\WaitGroup` objects can be passed.
-2. **Windows Support:** While `exec.CommandContext` improves portability, file descriptor passing and `mmap` are OS-dependent.
-Linux/MacOS is the primary target.
+2.  **Windows Process Management:** While the SHM layer is now cross-platform, full process lifecycle management (signals) on Windows behaves differently than POSIX systems.
+Primary support targets Linux/MacOS.
 3.  **Ring Buffer Tail Padding:** The strict FIFO nature of the Ring Buffer requires wrapping back to the start when a payload hits the physical end of the buffer.
-This may result in unused "tail padding" bytes if large payloads are frequent, effectively reducing the usable SHM size slightly.
+This may result in unused "tail padding" bytes if large payloads are frequent.
 Increasing `shm_size` mitigates this.